Kari-Genomics-Lab/kari-genomics-lab.github.io/_pages/about.md

 Welcome to the Kari Genomics Lab website!

-Our website is still under development.
+We are a computer science and bioinformatics research group at the Universityt of Waterloo.
+We study theoretical aspects of [genomic signatures](https://en.wikipedia.org/wiki/Genomic_signature) as well as their applications in comparative genomics.
+We also study [DNA barcodes](https://en.wikipedia.org/wiki/DNA_barcoding) as part of the [BIOSCAN](https://ibol.org/bioscan/) project.
 For more information about specific projects, please visit our [github page](https://github.com/Kari-Genomics-Lab/).
-You can also visit my [personal website](https://cs.uwaterloo.ca/~lila/) for more information.
+You can also visit Dr. Kari's [personal website](https://cs.uwaterloo.ca/~lila/) for more information.